itswadesh/litekart-docs-md/en/guide/installation.md

 description: How to install litekart grocery ecommerce script
 ---

-> How to install litekart grocery ecommerce script
+> Installations local/server is free for all.
+Please let me know if you need any help.

 <div class="Alert Alert--nuxt-green">
-COMPATIBILITY NOTE: Litekart requires Node.js > 10.x
+COMPATIBILITY NOTE: Litekart requires Node.js > 14.x
 </div>

 ## Softwares Required